cswanier/FacultyHack2026/README.md

 <b>•	Course Use: </b> ACCESS resources can introduce students to nationally available research cyberinfrastructure and provide a pathway for moving course projects beyond local computing environments. <br>
 <b>•	ACCESS. (n.d.).</b> Science Gateways.
 ACCESS-CI. https://support.access-ci.org/tools/science-gateways </ul> <br>

-<b>•	Jetstream2. (n.d.).</b> Jetstream2: Cloud computing for research and education. https://jetstream-cloud.org/ <br>

-•	Jetstream2 LLM Inference Service https://support.access-ci.org/tools/science-gateways?utm_source=chatgpt.com
+<b>•	Jetstream2 LLM Inference Service</b> https://support.access-ci.org/tools/science-gateways?utm_source=chatgpt.com
 <ul><b>•	Description:</b> Jetstream2 provides an institutionally operated large-language-model inference service that students can use for programming assistance, debugging, brainstorming, and developing LLM-powered applications.
 The service currently includes models such as Llama 4 and gpt-oss-120b and processes data within the Indiana University environment rather than sending prompts to commercial AI providers.etstream2 <br>
 <ul>
 <b>•	Course Use:</b> Students will use the service as an AI programming partner to generate and explain code, troubleshoot errors, compare programming approaches, and critically evaluate AI-generated solutions. </ul>